mayurlavadiya/mayurlavadiya/README.md

 ### Hi there 👋
+I am a Web developer from Rajkot, Gujarat, India.
+I enjoy taking up complex problems and turning them into simple and beautiful interface designs.
+I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be HTML, CSS, or JavaScript.

 <!--
 **mayurlavadiya/mayurlavadiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on .I am a self-taught Full-stack web/mobile developer from India.
+- 🔭 I’m currently working on ...
-I enjoy taking up complex problems and turning them into simple and beautiful interface designs.
-I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be HTML, CSS, or JavaScript.
-I have 5+ Years of experience in full-stack web-dev.

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...